-The situation on the Korean peninsula sounds pretty urgent.
-But amazingly enough, Donald Trump isn’t the first U.S. president to consider a war with North Korea.
-And he’s not the first to think about launching a nuclear strike against the Democratic People’s Republic of Korea, as North Korea calls itself.
-Read up on the surprising history between the two countries, below.
+Interestingly enough, Donald Trump isn’t the first U.S. president to consider a war with North Korea.
+Read on for the surprising history between the two countries.

 Lyndon B. Johnson almost nuked North Korea